 The seeming anarchy of Milligan’s Q series now seems like a collection of unfocussed gags.
 Yet, I have always preferred Q to The Goon Show.

 By 1959, Stephens’ untimely death (he suffered a brain hemorrhage while driving a car, and died in hospital days later) left Milligan to write the final Goons series on his own.
-As he later viciously said:
+As he later rather nastily said:

 ‘Larry Stephens died conveniently, it was very nice of him, and I went on to write them on my own.’